- GUI and command line software

 GUI and command line software

-A GUI interface exists for applying FUGUE to unwarp images as part of the FEAT preprocessing options.
+Two interfaces exist for applying FUGUE to unwarp images: (i) a GUI, that is part of the FEAT preprocessing options, and (ii) a command-line script, epi_reg.
 We strongly recommend that new users make use of the pre-stats part of FEAT to do all such processing (note that it is not necessary to have fMRI data for this - even single volumes can be processed in FEAT by selecting pre-stats only).
 A GUI also exists for getting fieldmaps into the right form for FEAT.
 See the detailed documentation on FEAT and documentation below on using making fieldmaps for FEAT.

 More experienced users, or those wanting to use fieldmap-based distortion-correction in other situations, can use the epi_reg command.
 The documentation for this command can be found as part of FLIRT.